Snake-Sanders/brain-off/README.md

 # Tools

 This is a simple command line tool written in Elixir.
 It converts markdown files into HTML pages.
 It is nothing special, just uses [Earmark](https://github.com/pragdave/earmark) module.
-It is more convinient to have all the personal notes in a single browser's tab than having to open the markdown files individually and using the VSCode preview each time, additionally it is annying to mix code and markdown notes in the same working space.
+It is more convinient to have all the personal notes in a single browser's tab than having to open the markdown files individually and using the VSCode preview each time, additionally it is annoying to mix code and markdown notes in the same working space.

 ## Configuration and execution